hiimbach/hiimbach/README.md

 -----

-I’m a Computer Science student at Swinburne University of Technology. \
+I’m a Computer Science student at Swinburne University of Technology.\
-I am specialized in Artificial Intelligence, which is one of the sexiest industries nowadays.
-For details, I am working on Pytorch and Computer Vision. \
+I am specialized in Artificial Intelligence, especially NLP and LLM.
+I also have decent experience in Computer Vision and Image Generation\
 If you have any question or simply want to talk, don't hesitate to contact me through my email: lenhobach@gmail.com, or:

 <div id="badges" align="center">